top of page

 The clarity lands the moment the forcing ends.

-What is being proposed here relates to timeline theory.
+This relates to timeline theory.
 Rather than letting something go to then experience it: need and preference operate as distinct frequencies, and each frequency selects a different timeline experience.

 In other words,

-Part 1: Two Frequencies, Two Architectures
+Part 1: Two Frequencies, Two Roadmaps

 Need-based frequency

-The internal experience sounds like this:
+The internal experience often sounds like this:

 "I need this relationship to feel complete."